Making the most of social sharing

 - Tips or tricks of the trade

-A campaign meant to be shared should look different from a campaign intended for an email inbox only.
+A campaign meant to be shared should look different from a mailing intended for an email inbox only.
 For example, though some of your stakeholders may read a five-paragraph email because they are interested in the intricacies of a new policy, the larger community is likely to be interested in the summary.
-Consider enabling social sharing in a summary campaign to your entire audience, while not enabling it in the campaign to your stakeholders.
+Consider enabling social sharing in a summary mailing to your entire audience, while not enabling it in the mailing to your stakeholders.

 4. Utilize audience segmentation.

 As you become familiar with social sharing, use the response metrics to your advantage.
 Are certain recipients more likely to share to LinkedIn?
 Do others share to Twitter most often?
 Does the type of content in the mailing affect where it's shared?
 Use the data to segment and target your audience even further.